The role and safety of our preservatives

-- the product be used frequently, or stored over a long period of time and only used now and again
+- will the product be used frequently, or stored over a long period of time and only used now and again

-- the product be stored in a wet environment (like the edge of your bathtub) or in a humid area (like the bathroom)
+- will the product be stored in a wet environment (like the edge of your bathtub) or in a humid area (like the bathroom)

 Government regulations and oversight

-The JOHNSON'S® Brand complies with all regulations in the markets in which we operate, and often exceeds them with our own high standards.
+The JOHNSON'S® Baby Brand complies with all regulations in the markets in which we operate, and often exceeds them with our own high standards.

 In the European Union, the Scientific Committee on Consumer Safety (SCCS) is responsible for the safety evaluation of cosmetic ingredients.